Army of the Ethiopian Empire: First Italo-Ethiopian War

+The Kingdom of Italy attempted to enforce their version of treaty onto the Ethiopians during the First Italo-Ethiopian War, but was defeated by Emperor Menelik II due to the vast arsenal of modern weapons and ammunition acquired though treaty negotiations and purchases from the French and the Russians.
+Russian adventurer Nikolay Leontiev organized the first modernized army battalion of the Ethiopian army in February 1899, the kernel of which became the company of volunteers of former soldiers he invited from Senegal, who were trained by Russian and French officers.
+The first Ethiopian military orchestra was organized at the same time.

 Pre-World War I

 In 1883, the French arrived in modern-day Djibouti and established a protectorate although the border between the French colony and Ethiopia would not be formalized until 1897.

 On 13 December 1906, the British, French, and Italians signed a Tripartite Treaty regarding economic activities in Ethiopia and also regulated the sale of weapons to the Ethiopians, which had before lacked any, with patrols in the Red Sea to enforce the weapon regulations.
 In 1920, the French attempted to have the weapons embargo lifted, but the Italians and British refused although the French would smuggle outdated weaponry through French Somaliland.

 In 1911, around 60,000 stands of arms and 6,000,000 cartridges taken by the Japanese from Port Arthur during the Russo-Japanese War were sold to Ethiopia.

 In 1905, the Ethiopians signed a weapons treaty with the German Empire and Austria-Hungary.
 On July 27, 1914, the Ethiopians and Austro-Hungarians made an agreement and paid for the transfer of 120 cannons from the Austrians to Ethiopians.
 However, the following day the Austro-Hungarians declared war on Serbia starting World War I and preventing the full transfer of the cannons.